Market Yourself as a Professional Remediator

 Nobody Needs You Unless They Have a Problem

-(In case you wonder, the photo is damage to a relative's house from Hurricane Rita.
-A lot of work needs to be done after big storms.)
 Early in my career, I worked with a magnificently solid operating system and solidly built software that ran on it.
 Unfortunately all of that is so well built that systems from the 1980s still keep running with only rare replacements of hardware components that wear out.
-I support some of these systems.
-They can run five years between reboots and often go for a year without more than an hour of my attention.
+Those system can run five years between reboots and some that I’ve supported routinely ran for a year without more than an hour of my attention.

 Look Like a Genius, Not a Janitor